Updated: Mar 15, 2021

 Coping with your empty nest could mean embracing it.
 You and your spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
 Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects or getting together with friends.

-You should resist the urge to just show up at your son or daughter's dorm room unannounced, but do take advantage of college family weekends or other events.
+You should resist the urge to just show up at your child's dorm room unannounced, but do take advantage of college family weekends or other events.
 These are as much designed for you as they are for your freshman.
 Schools understand that the college transition is a family affair, and they do all they can to help everyone adjust.
 Family visits offer a fun way to get together at your child's home away from home so you can get a glimpse into their new world.

 If your child will be returning home on weekends or longer school breaks, you should expect some push back regarding curfews or other pre-college routines.
 Once your child has been on their own for some time it will create a new dynamic since they will feel like an adult and will want to be treated as such.
-Along with that will be your own set of expectations for your young adult to carry their own weight (e.g., not rely on you to do the laundry).
+Along with that will be your own set of expectations for your child to carry their own weight (e.g., not rely on you to do the laundry).
 These are things that you should work out together so that your visits can remain tension-free.

 Even with knowing what empty nest syndrome is and ways to cope with it, your empty home might still seem surreal at first.
 Remember that you aren't alone and this is just another one of those parenting milestones that many families go through.
 Just as you survived all of the others, you will likely come to accept — and possibly even enjoy — your empty nest.